djcopley/ShellOracle/README.md

 ### Software

-ShellOracle supports BASH and ZSH on macOS and Linux.
+ShellOracle supports BASH, ZSH and fish on macOS and Linux.

 ### Hardware